-Read about the research and teaching interests of the Sport Management faculty members by clicking on their names below:
+Read about the research and teaching interests of the Sport Management program faculty members by clicking on their names below:

 Dr. Katie Flanagan – Service Learning Coordinator